ohad-israeli/ohad-israeli.github.io/_posts/2019-01-19-run-redis-run.md

 export default App;
 ```

 Next up is EmpList.js, the code is also relatively simple as well.
 The render method is built in two parts:

 The header which includes our search input, and a search button.
-The second part, renders the employees list, and each item in the list will consist of the full name of the employee.
+The second part renders the employees list, and each item in the list will consist of the full name of the employee.

 ```javascript
 import React, { Component } from 'react';